revathskumar/blog.revathskumar.com/_posts/2017-03-29-fringerprints-are-not-passwords.md

 excerpt: "What you do when your account locked with biometric info compromised?"
 date: 2017-03-29 00:00:00 IST
 updated: 2017-03-29 00:00:00 IST
-categories: thoughts
+categories: braindump
 tags: password, security
 ---

 ## Why Fingerprints are not passwords?

-What you do when your GMail or facebook account compromised?
+What you do when your Gmail or facebook account compromised?
 You change your passwords, right?

 Now consider your Gmail and Facebook is protected with your fingerprint.
 Now when they those accounts are compromised, are you going to get more new fingers?

-Password are some thing which should be able to update time to time and unique.
+Passwords are something which the users will be able to change and keep it secret.
 You have seen that most bank portals will force users to change the passwords after a interval.
 And they insist that never reuse the password which you used some where else.